Pro-Forma Earnings Definition

 The target company being acquired has total earnings of $ 3,000.

-Adjust is the acquirer issues 700 new shares and handing them over to the target to complete the acquisition.
+Adjust is when the acquirer issues 700 new shares and hands them over to the target to complete the acquisition.

-Pro Forma is the sum of all earning divided by the sum of all share outstanding to get Pro Forma EPS.
+Pro Forma is the sum of all earnings divided by all shares outstanding to get Pro Forma EPS.

 - Pro Forma EPS = (Acquirer’s Net Income + Target’s Net Income)/(Acquirer’s shares outstanding + New Shares Issued)